stratosphereips/StratosphereLinuxIPS/README.md

 Slips is the first free software behavioral machine learning-based IDS/IPS for endpoints.
 It was created in 2012 by Sebastian Garcia at the Stratosphere Laboratory, AIC, FEE, Czech Technical University in Prague.
 The goal was to offer a local IDS/IPS that leverages machine learning to detect network attacks using behavioral analysis.

-Slips is supported on Linux and MacOS only.
+Slips is supported on Linux, MacOS, and windows dockers only.
 The blocking features of Slips are only supported on Linux

 Slips is Python-based and relies on [Zeek network analysis framework](https://zeek.org/get-zeek/) for capturing live traffic and analyzing PCAPs. and relies on
 Redis >= 7.0.4 for interprocess communication.